Hemp is All the Rage: The Growing Pains of Growing Hemp

 How to use the Agrian Label Center to find EPA-approved pesticides & other products for hemp and cannabis

 To find products where manufacturers/registrants have allowed their products to use on hemp or cannabis, search the free Agrian Label Center as you would any other crop or commodity.
 Note, the commodity search term “Hemp” is used to describe the commodity recognized in the 2018 Farm Bill.
 “Cannabis” is used to describe a recreational or medicinal use of the commodity.
 While the Federal government does not recognize the legal cultivation of cannabis as a commodity, some states do allow for the production of the plant variety that exceeds the 0.3% THC content.

 How to write recommendations for hemp or cannabis in AGRIAN®

-To write a recommendation for hemp or Cannabis, first establish which cropping type is taking place in the field or greenhouse.
-Once that is identified, the user will have to set up the commodity in the system under the Manage Data tool.
+To write a recommendation for hemp or cannabis, first establish which cropping type is taking place in the field or greenhouse.
+Once that is identified, set up the commodity in the system under the Manage Data tool.
 Hemp or cannabis commodities are available for selection for users in all states, whether it be in California—with a pesticide permit with the newly split commodity codes of “industrial hemp” or “cannabis”—or outside of California where regulations vary.
-Be sure to check with your state and local rules prior to cultivation and/or crop protection application as they can vary from jurisdiction to jurisdiction.
+Be sure to check with your state and local rules prior to planting and/or crop protection application as they can vary from jurisdiction to jurisdiction.

-To search a label in Agrian, simply go to agrian.com.
-If you cannot find products that are allowed for use on hemp or cannabis in the Agrian Label Center contact Agrian’s Regulatory Department directly at firstname.lastname@example.org or call 559-437-5700.
-Agrian’s Regulatory department will contact the manufacturer to confirm their position regarding hemp/cannabis label use.
+To search a label in Agrian, simply go to Agrian’s Label Lookup tool online now.
+If you cannot find products that are allowed for use on hemp or cannabis in the Agrian Label Center, contact Agrian’s Regulatory Department directly at firstname.lastname@example.org or call 559-437-5700.
+Agrian’s Regulatory department will contact the manufacturer to confirm their position regarding hemp or cannabis label use.